Burgestrand/Hallon/README.markdown

 imageB.load # but the callbacks will both fire on load
 ```

-A list of all objects that can fire callbacks can be found on the [API page for Hallon::Observable][].
+A list of all objects that may fire callbacks can be found on the [API page for Hallon::Observable][].

 ### Errors
 On failed libspotify API calls, a [Hallon::Error][] will be raised with a message explaining the error.
 Methods that might fail in this way (e.g. [Session.initialize][]) should have this clearly stated in its’ documentation.